kngpvrk/BP1-SeismicWavePropagation/README.md

 ### Boundary Conditions

 In this project, the *Neuman Boundary Conditions* were applied to define the behavior at the edges of the local domain.
 These conditions ensure zero particle velocity across the edges and as a result confine the wavefield within the domain.
+The Neumann boundary conditions were applied as follows:

 $$